Hasmiza Othman: Business career

-After graduating, she became a teacher but her desire in business lead to her enrolling in a grooming course to open a business in beauty and grooming.
+After graduating, she became a teacher but her desire in business led to her enrolling in a grooming course to open a business in beauty and grooming.
 She took a bank loan of RM100,000 to build up her beauty salon, in which she also experimented on her own cosmetic product.
-After garnering attention from customers, it lead to the creation of Vida Beauty.
+After garnering attention from customers, it led to the creation of Vida Beauty.

 Controversies

 In October 2023, the Kuala Lumpur High Court ordered Hasmiza to settle a debt of RM1.06 million to AH Design Communication Sdn Bhd, a subcontractor for renovations done in 2018.
 After she failed to comply with the court order, four of her luxury vehicles and 727 of personal items were seized from her bungalow in Ipoh on 25 November 2024.
 The auction of the seized assets was scheduled for 30 October 2025.